kk5190/100-days-of-code/r1-log.md

 Added test cases to test Reducers, Actions, Store and Components using Jest.

 Learned about Snapshot testing, and various jest function to test dynamic components

+### R1D3
+Completed writing test cases for all the components and functions using Jest.

+Writing test cases can be boring but helps make an application robust.